H3AR7B3A7/EarlyAngularProjects/README.md

 ### Testing With(out) Testbed

 When Angular CLI generates components it also generates tests in *.spec.ts.
-These contain some boilerplate implementing a testbed for template testing.
-You can check [this example](jestProject/src/app/heroes/heroes.component.spec.ts).
-When we aren't testing against the template however, we can speed up testing by not using the testbed like in [this example](testProject/src/app/hero/hero.component.spec.ts).
+These contain some boilerplate implementing a testbed for template testing, like in [this default example](jestProject/src/app/heroes/heroes.component.spec.ts).
+When we aren't testing against the template however, we can speed up testing by not using the testbed like in [this faster example](testProject/src/app/hero/hero.component.spec.ts).

 ### Common commands